Skip to Content

 FREAKY FRIDAY

 Freaky Friday is a quarterly blog hop where a group of bloggers are randomly assigned another blog, you make one of their recipes (with a twist if you want), and share it with your readers.
-Some of my past Freaky Friday recipes include this Creamy Corn Dip, these Roasted Chickpeas, and these BLT Bacon Cups.

 This time it’s all about cookies, candy, and sweets which is perfect for all the holiday parties and cookie exchanges that are coming up.
 Not to mention all the edible gifts to give to co-workers, neighbors, teachers, distant cousins you forgot to send a card to…